OpenCloning/OpenCloning_landing_page/README.md

 ⚠️**Important:** resist the temptation to modify the theme files.
 If you need to change the look of the site, do it by copying the file to the root project folder, and modifying the copy.

-If you want to add a new template (e.g. the one for the team page), you have to create a new file in the `layouts/_default` folder that matches the name of the page.
-For instance, to add a new template for the team page (in `content/team/_index.md`), create `layouts/_default/team.html`.
+If you want to add a new template (e.g. the one for the people page), you have to create a new file in the `layouts/_default` folder that matches the name of the page.
+For instance, to add a new template for the people page (in `content/people/_index.md`), create `layouts/_default/people.html`.
 See that file for example of how to structure it.

 ## Content license